aspose-svg/Aspose.SVG-Products/svg/en/partials/_faq.md

 Q3: "What is a raster to vector conversion?"
 A3: "The process of image conversion from raster to vector is called image vectorization.
 It is a complex computational process that converts a bitmap image made up of pixels into a vector image made up of lines, curves, and other geometric shapes."
 ---

+{{<section faq-text-vectorization>}}
+---
+h2: FAQ
+Q1: "What does text vectorization mean?"
+A1: "In vectorized SVG text, all font glyphs are replaced by a combination of XML text tags such as `<path>`, `<use>`, `<g>`, etc. The text is converted to vector shapes and cannot be edited.
+This prevents casual users from opening and editing this file in a text editor."
+Q2: "Why should I convert text to vector?"
+A2: "Text vectorization protects text from simple copying, unwanted use, borrowing and modification.
+Vectorized text, being digital graphics, allows you to use a unique font without installing it on a client computer and retains its style when used in any computer environment.
+Text can be scaled while maintaining quality and apply any SVG effects to it. <br >When converting text to vector paths, you will no longer be able to edit the text like plain text.
+However, you will be able to edit vector paths.
+Vectorized text, which you can edit as a vector object, allows you to: customize font aspects, create logos or wordmarks, prepare assets for printing, reduce file or export size, combine multiple paths into one object, etc."
+Q3: "How can I convert text to vector?"
+A3: "Aspose.SVG allows you vectorize SVG text in any way - online or programmatically.
+You can convert text to vector in real-time using Online [Text to Vector](https://products.aspose.app/svg/text-to-vector) application that vectorizes your text in SVG file quickly and with high quality.
+In other way, you can use Aspose.SVG for .NET API to vectorize text programmatically."
+---